micschk/silverstripe-mailgun-mailer/readme.md

 ## Documentation

 You will need to provide a Mailgun API key for a verified domain that you have set up in your [Mailgun account](https://mailgun.com/app/domains/).

+Also, if you want to synchronize the Mailgun log, you will need to set up some way to run/ Mailgun_SyncLogTask::poll() every not and then.
+This gets the Mailgun events log from the API and saves it to the local database so you can see when messages got sent, openend and/or bounced etc.

 ## Example configuration